-Is it a big school or small school?
+Is it a big school or a small school?
 Is it a conservatory or is it at a larger university?
-If you hate big schools, don't choose a big school.
-You don't want to dread being surrounded by tons of students or being forced into cheering on the basketball team.
+If you hate large schools, just don't choose one.
+You don't want to dread being surrounded by tons of students or being forced into cheering for the basketball team.

-If you get overwhelmed by intensity, then a conservatory like Juilliard or the Boston Conservatory may be a bad choice.
-They're both very small programs where the competition is fierce and where there is no break from your art since you're surrounded exclusively by other artists.
-On the other hand, at a school like Syracuse, you could take breaks from your theatre community by hanging out with other students who are majoring in Journalism, Engineering, Pre-Med, etc.
+If you get overwhelmed by intensity, a conservatory (such as Juilliard or the Boston Conservatory) might not be a great choice for you since they're both small programs where competition is fierce.
+On the other hand, at a school like Syracuse, you could take breaks from your theatre community by hanging out with other students who are majoring in journalism, engineering, pre-med, etc.

-Pick a school where you will be comfortable so that you can thrive.
+In short, pick a school where you will be most comfortable so that you can thrive.

 Have friends who also need help with test prep?
 Share this article!